How to Apply

 International candidates whose first language is not English must demonstrate their proficiency in the English language with IELTS certification or equivalent.
 ATAS clearance is also required following acceptance of an offer for certain nationalities.
 Information on visa requirements can be found here.

 Funding for Talent Scholarships may be available to successful candidates, please contact us for more details.

 Equality, Diversity and Inclusion (EDI)

-We offer part-time studentships, funding to support applications from widening participation, SIMD bursaries, childcare support for conference attendance, flexible working for carers, as well as promoting a work-life balance.
+We offer part-time studentships, funding to champion applications from under-represented backgrounds, SIMD bursaries, childcare support for conference attendance, flexible working for carers, as well as promoting a work-life balance.

-In addition, students will be supported to become STEM ambassadors.
+In addition, students will be supported to become Chartered Engineers with iMechE and STEM ambassadors.

 Glasgow, Strathclyde and our external partners are fully committed to Equality, Diversity and Inclusion.